 - How do people in my field usually stay up-to-date on new research?

 - How are other people in my field managing their online presence?
 Do they have websites?
 Social media accounts?
 Research-based networking profiles?

 Thinking through these questions does not mean you need to take action on each of these things.
 But being aware of the answers does set you up to make a more informed choice.

 Afterall, managing your online presence does take time and energy.

 That’s why we take this more thought-out approach so you don’t waste your time with something that doesn’t work for and benefit you.

 The gold standard for managing your online presence is a personal website.
-I wrote a guide to help you get started.
+I wrote a guide to help you get started on your website.